material-components/material-components-web/docs/code/architecture.md

 platforms, e.g. React and Angular, by re-implementing only the Adapter.
 For now we've only implemented a vanilla JavaScript version of the Adapter.

+### TypeScript

+MDC Web has built our components using TypeScript to increase developer communication and spped.
+It's proven to catch bugs before releasing new versions of our components, and provides another layer of safety via types.
+TypeScript helps increase the contributions the Open Source Community adds to our repository and components.

 ### Foundation

 The Foundation contains the business logic that best represents Material Design,